datacamp/courses-introduction-to-python/chapter2.md

 ```

 *** =instructions
 - Use slicing to create the lists `downstairs` and `upstairs` again, this time without using indexes if it's not necessary.
+Remember `downstairs` are the first 6 elements of `areas` and `upstairs` are the last 4 elements of `areas`.

 *** =hint
 - To build `downstairs`, you can use `[:6]`.
 To build `upstairs`, you can use `[6:]`.